sumukhpshetty25/Volume-hand-control/README.md

 This project enables you to control your system's audio volume using just your hand gestures, captured through a webcam!
 It leverages computer vision with **OpenCV**, **MediaPipe**, and **pycaw**.

----

-> 🔊 Move your thumb and index finger closer or farther apart to control the system volume.

----

 ## 🛠️ Features

 - Real-time hand tracking using MediaPipe